Francesco149/stupidlayers/README.md

 keybinds:

+* caps lock is esc
+* esc is `
 * esc acts as a normal fn key if held down
-* caps lock is esc
 * esc + q is `
 * esc + shift + q is ~
 * esc + e is ~